kraemer-lab/DART-Pipeline/docs/source/index.rst

 A Collate Data
 --------------
-The "A Collate Data" folder contains one script - `collate_data.py` - which will be documented here:
+The "A Collate Data" folder contains one script - `collate_data.py` - which is documented here:

 collate_data.py
 ^^^^^^^^^^^^^^^